raygpt/mindwavegrapher/README.md

 It's mostly a proof of concept, demonstrating how to parse serial packets from the Arduino Brain Library, monitor signal strength, etc.

+Forked from Erik Mika (https://github.com/kitschpatrol) except for newly-implemented packet parser that does not utilize the Arduino Brain Library.

 BrainGrapher.pde is the main project file.
 Open this in the Processing PDE to work with the project.

 You may need to modfiy the index value in the line serial = new Serial(this, Serial.list()[0], 9600); inside the app's setup() function file depending on which serial / USB port your Arduino is connected to.
 (Try Serial.list()[1], Serial.list()[2], Serial.list()[3], etc.)